Defying allies, France to deliver first warship to Russia

 "This is a false debate led by hypocrites ...
 When you see how many (Russian) oligarchs have sought refuge in London, David Cameron should start by cleaning up his own backyard."

-The 1.2-billion-euro ($1.62 billion) contract for the two warships, signed by then-president Nicolas Sarkozy's conservative government in 2011, was the first by a NATO member country to supply Russia with military equipment.
+The 1.2-billion-euro (0.94 billion pounds) contract for the two warships, signed by ex-president Nicolas Sarkozy's conservative government in 2011, was the first by a NATO member country to supply Russia with military equipment.

-Reacting to news the warship would be delivered, Lithuanian President Dalia Grybauskaite accused Europe of weakness and compared its stance on Russia to that on Adolf Hitler before the outbreak of World War Two.

-"If European states keep on acting as indecisively as until now, this is a direct invitation for the aggressor to be more aggressive and go further.
-In 1930s, Nazism wasn’t stopped, and now aggressive Russian chauvinism isn’t being stopped," she told LRT public radio.

 Some 400 Russian sailors arrived in France on June 30 to begin training on the first Mistral, named Vladivostok.
 They are being housed aboard a Russian ship docked in the western port of Saint Nazaire and have kept a low profile.
 They are due to stay until late-September.